apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google stock hammered after DOJ calls for Chrome sale**
+**Brazil’s Bolsonaro and allies indicted in 2022 coup plot probe**

-You can read more about it [here](https://fortune.com/2024/11/21/google-stock-plunges-doj-chrome/).
+You can read more about it [here](https://www.cnn.com/2024/11/21/americas/brazilian-ex-president-jair-bolsonaro-indicted-over-attempted-coup-plot/index.html).

 ## Requirements
 - Python 3.8